tfcporciuncula/dagger-simple-way/README.md

 # Dagger 2: The Simple Way

-This is a companion dull app for [this](https://medium.com/@tfcporciuncula/dagger-2-on-android-the-simple-way-f706a2c597e9) blogpost.
-It's currently still a draft.
+This is a companion app for the [Dagger 2 Android: The Simple Way](https://proandroiddev.com/dagger-2-on-android-the-simple-way-f706a2c597e9) blogpost.